ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 # Example

 ## Problem
-You have a beautiful sprite sheet `example.png` for your game
+You have a beautiful sprite sheet `example.png` for your game:

  ![/assets/example.png](/assets/example.png)

-and you want to load it into Bevy but the sprites are all different sizes.
+You want to load it into Bevy but the sprites are all different sizes.

 ## Solution

-### You create an `examples.ron` manifest file
+### You create a `manifest.ron` manifest file

 ```
 (